alemar11/ios-watchos-tvos-macos-resources/README.md

 * [MCPanelViewController](https://github.com/matthewcheok/MCPanelViewController) - Drop-in panel control.
 * [SIFloatingCollection_Swift](https://github.com/ProudOfZiggy/SIFloatingCollection_Swift) - SIFloatingCollection is a component that provides logic similar to Apple Music genres selection.
 * [StackPageView](https://github.com/noppefoxwolf/StackPageView) - SwipeViewController is a Swift modification of RKSwipeBetweenViewControllers - navigate between pages / ViewControllers.
+* [StackViewController](https://github.com/seedco/StackViewController) - A controller that uses a UIStackView and view controller composition to display content in a list.
 * [SwipeViewController](https://github.com/fortmarek/SwipeViewController) - SwipeViewController enables you to modify the navigation bar and implement 'Swipe Buttons' that can user switch pages with and also the user can easily see which page he is on.
 * [Timeline](https://github.com/edekhayser/Timeline) - Timeline like the Path iOS app.
 * [TransitionTreasury](https://github.com/DianQK/TransitionTreasury) - Easier way to push your viewController.